chrisswagler/fyelic-arduino/README.md

 # Download Instructions

+<strong> Make sure that for whatever sketch you're using, your wiring matches the corresponding diagram.
+Having perfect code but incorrect wiring (or vice versa) will lead to something not working.
+Make sure the pin numbers match, you're using the correct supply voltage, the components are oriented correctly, etc.</strong>

 Click the green button that says "Code," then click "Download ZIP" to download a zip file of this repository.
 Once you unzip the file, you can follow these instructions to make the FYELIC-Examples folder accessible in Arduino.
 Then, you can load any of the sketches as needed, just like you would with the default Arduino examples and the SIK guide.

 ![download_instructions](https://github.com/chrisswagler/fyelic-arduino/blob/main/FYELIC-Examples-download.png)